spinnylights/vulkan-notes/vulkan_notes.md

 also has `uint32_t` fields `width`, `height`, and `layers` that define the rendering area for a subpass associated with the framebuffer.
-Obviously the image subresources represented by the views have their own dimensions, and these fields should not exceed those, but they can restrict rendering to a portion of them.
+Obviously the image subresources represented by the views have their own dimensions, as does the render pass instance; these fields should not exceed those, but they can restrict rendering to a portion of them.

 So.
 Okay.
 We have an array of image views, and a set of dimensions describing some subsection of them.
 We also have a